Speaking part: variant 94 - Langart

 Our mission is to find purrr-fect homes for our rescue cats

-You are going to visit the cat cafe and now you’d like to get more information.
+You are considering visiting this cat cafe and now you’d like to get more information.
 In 1.5 minutes you are to ask four direct questions to find out about the following:

 You have 20 seconds to ask each question.